 Rottweilers are not one of the breeds that tend to carry the gene that causes dwarfism.
-This gene, known as achondroplasia, is present in breeds like Bassett Hounds and Dachshunds, who have short legs.
+This gene, known as achondroplasia, is present in breeds like Bassett Hounds and Dachshunds, with short legs.
 Dwarf Rotties have short limbs and large heads.

 Dwarfism can cause health conditions that require expensive treatment, including surgery.
 One of these conditions is intervertebral disc disease.
-This is a painful condition affecting the spine that can lead to limb paralysis.
+This painful condition affecting the spine can lead to limb paralysis.

-The veterinary school at Texas A & M recognizes the existence of two types of IVDD.
+The Texas A & M veterinary school recognizes the existence of two types of IVDD.
 Treatment may vary depending on the type of disc disease present.